meg-simula/meg-simula.github.io/index.md

 <p></p>

-The layout and formatting for this webpage is based on that of my colleague [Prof. Patrick Farrell](https://pefarrell.org/) (Thanks!)
+The layout and formatting for this webpage is based on that of my colleague [Prof. Patrick E. Farrell](https://pefarrell.org/) (Thanks!)